Maciek7987/Copy-annaTwelve/README.md

 # Copy AnnaTwelve Site

-This website can be viewed only on desktop ,The hover animation I’ve used wouldn’t work on mobile devices Project was created in form edcucation.
-It's a try create imitate home page from original site, with some changes.
+This website can be viewed only on desktop, The hover animation I’ve used wouldn’t work on mobile devices.
+Project was created in the form of education.
+This is an attempt to replicate the main "annatwelve" page with some changes.

 ## Tech